MichaIng/DietPi-Docs/docs/software/media.md

     ```

 === "Using MPD as an input source"

     If you have MPD installed you can use it as an input source.

-    First you need to ensure that mpd outputs to a pipe you can do this in two ways.
+    First you need to ensure that MPD outputs to a pipe you can do this in two ways.
     1) Install CAVA from the DietPi software list.
     OR
     2) Add the following to `/etc/mpd.conf` and restart with `systemctl restart mpd`

     ```